H.R. 909: Crime Victims Fund Stabilization Act of 2025

 Justice Department officials handling fraud recoveries

-They would need to separate eligible recovery money from excluded amounts and direct the remainder into the Crime Victims Fund through fiscal year 2029.
+They would have to separate out the excluded amounts, whistleblower shares and government reimbursements, and route the remainder into the Crime Victims Fund through fiscal year 2029.

 The Justice Department inspector general

-The office must complete a detailed audit by September 30, 2028, covering sustainability, oversight, and recommendations for improving the fund.
+The office must complete a detailed audit of the fund by September 30, 2028, covering sustainability, oversight, and recommendations for Congress.

-Their budgets could rise if fraud recoveries are strong, but the bill offers no guaranteed amount and the added deposits expire after fiscal year 2029.
+Their budgets could rise when fraud recoveries are strong, but the bill guarantees no amount, and the added deposits stop after fiscal year 2029.

 The federal government as a fraud victim

-The government's own losses are repaid before any leftover recovery money can be redirected to victim services.
+The government's own losses from the fraud are repaid before any leftover recovery money can be redirected to victim services.

 HR909 Legislative Journey